MrValdez/PyCon-APAC-2018-renpy-workshop/README.md

 # what's next?
 1. For your next project, I suggest starting with a simple 3-act story.
 The 3 acts will be the introduction, the conflict, and the resolution.
-1. First think of a genre.
+1. Decide of your story genre.
 It can be romance, horror, action, or anything you want.
-Romance is one of the easier genres to write.
+Tip: romance is one of the easier genres to write.
-1. Next think of 3 location for each act.
+1. Next think of 3 locations/settings for each act.
 1. The first act will be the introduction of 3 characters: the hero, the villain, and the supporting character (or second love interest in most romance stories)
 1. The second act will be the conflict.
 Make the story on how the conflict happens
 1. The final act will be all about the resolution.
 How should the story end?
 What decisions will lead to the different endings?

 # Recommended reading
-1. Run the Tutorial project.
-It contains a lot of examples including how to play movies, add minigames using pygame, inputs from other players, different transitions, and custom animation.
 1. Run The Question.
 This is a simple visual novel to demonstrate how to make a simple game.
 You can look into the source code and learn how they made the game.
+1. Run the Tutorial project.
+It contains a lot of code examples including how to play movies, add minigames using pygame, inputs from other players, different transitions, and custom animation.
 1. You can look for examples of transitions and positions in the Tutorial project and in the documentation manual (found at the bottom-left of Ren'Py)

 ![](https://raw.githubusercontent.com/MrValdez/PyCon-APAC-2018-renpy-workshop/master/documentation.png)